mtik00/dotfiles/README.md

 ## General Guidance

 - ENV vars should be exported in `.zshenv` (except `${PATH}`, which should be in `.zshrc`)
 - source code should be cloned into `~/.local/share`
+- environment specific configuration instructions should be stored elsewhere